tagspaces/documentation/docs/extensions/font-viewer.md

 ## Features

-Here is a list of the key features offered by this extension.
+Here is a list of the key features offered by this extension:

 - Supporting the following font formats: TTF, OTF, WOFF
 - Preview of the font with the standard sentence: _The quick brown fox jumps over the lazy dog_